2014 Chicago Marathon

 The 2014 Chicago Marathon was the 37th edition of the Chicago Marathon, held in Chicago, Illinois, on Sunday, October 12.
 Eliud Kipchoge won the men's race in a time of 2:04:11 hours, with a winning margin of seventeen seconds.
 Mare Dibaba won the women's division, with a winning margin of twenty seconds.
 The original winner, Rita Jeptoo, was disqualified after a failed drug test.

+Changes to Registration Process

+The Chicago Marathon made significant changes to its registration process beginning with the 2014 race.
+Previously, registration had been handled on a first come, first served basis.

+Starting in 2014, runners could either enter a random lottery or gain guaranteed entry by running a qualifying time, raising money for a charity, traveling with an international tour operator, or as a legacy finisher.

+The qualifying times were 3:15 for men and 3:45 for women.
+No distinctions were made for the age of the runner.

+Over 70,000 runners applied for one of the 45,000 spots in the race.